Tis the season! Need a great way to thank employees who have supported your company’s success? Plan a party and celebrate their contributions!

 • Etiquette – Parties can be so fun, but lowered inhibitions can cause problems.
 Send an email or memo before the event reminding everyone this is still a company event where everyone should feel comfortable.
 Expected behavior reminders can help everyone enjoy themselves.
 Leverage a clever writer who can highlight the rules using a playful yet serious tone that reflects your company culture.

-MidwestHR, a top CPEO in Illinois (certified professional employer organization), is here to help companies navigate HR nuances when planning everything from holiday parties to benefits packages.
+MidwestHR, a top PEO in Illinois (professional employer organization), is here to help companies navigate HR nuances when planning everything from holiday parties to benefits packages.
 By outsourcing HR, small- and medium-sized companies get access to a dedicated account manager who works with you on everything related to HR: payroll, recruiting, retention, benefits, retirement and so much more.
 Unlike other PEOs, MidwestHR offers a la carte pricing, so you only pay for the services you need.
 With a 96% retention rate, our clients credit our partnership with helping them to grow their companies.
 Give us a call at 630-836-3000 to learn how we can help your company.